Europe, China Clamp Down In Face Of Surging Covid Infections - UrduPoint

 Europe has been hit hard by the ongoing surge, recording 60 percent of global cases over the past week, according to an AFP tally from official sources on Wednesday.

+In other new measures Thursday, Greece said people must wear face masks both indoors and outside during Christmas and New Year's gatherings.

-Denmark said foreign visitors would be required to provide a negative Covid-19 test to enter, vaccinated or not.
+Denmark asked all foreigners -- even those vaccinated -- to show a negative Covid test to be able to enter the country.

-- 13 million indoors - In even more stringent measures, China shut down a city of 13 million people on Thursday in a bid to extinguish a tiny Covid-19 outbreak and chase its zero-case goal.
+- 13 million indoors - Reacting with more stringency, China shut down a city of 13 million people on Thursday in a bid to extinguish a tiny Covid-19 outbreak and chase its zero-case goal.

 China locked down the northern city of Xi'an -- home to the world-famous Terracotta Warriors -- to stamp out a cluster of several hundred cases.